You can order your repeat prescriptions by:

 If you have questions about your medicine, your local Pharmacists can answer these.
 They can also answer questions on medicines you can buy without a prescription.

-The NHS website has information on how your medicine works, how and when to take it, possible side effects and answers to your common questions.
+The NHS website has information about your medicine.
+Including possible side effects and answers to your common questions.

 If you would like to speak to someone at the Surgery about your prescription:

-The Pharmacy First Service replaced the Community Pharmacy Consultation Service in January 2024.
-As qualified healthcare professionals, Pharmacists can offer advice on medicines that can be bought over the counter for minor illnesses.
-Only if appropriate, they are able to supply a restricted set of prescription only medicines without the need to visit the GP.
+Pharmacists can offer advice on medicines for minor illnesses.
+Only if appropriate, they are able to give some prescription-only medicines without seeing the GP.

 Many Pharmacies are open until late and at weekends.